 In June 2020, Cleckley was unanimously elected to serve as President for the Colorado Chapter of the Conference of Minority Transportation Officials (COMTO), a national not-for-profit organization founded in 1971 and established to provide a forum for minority professionals in the transportation industry.
 Inspired by the late Dr. Martin Luther King, Jr’s 1967 speech “What is your Blueprint?”, he seeks to elevate COMTO’s platform while adding value to its members using the four inspirational pillars – Build, Organize, Learn, and Earn.

-Mr. Cleckley has Transportation and Economics degrees from North Carolina A&T State University and a Global Logistics Specialist Professional Designation from California State University.
-He currently serves as the Vice President of the National Association of City Transportation Officials (NACTO) and is a member of the Transportation Research Board (TRB).
+Mr. Cleckley has Transportation and Economics degrees from North Carolina A&T State University and a Global Logistics Specialist Professional Designation from California State University, and he is a member of the Transportation Research Board (TRB).
+He currently serves as the President of the National Association of City Transportation Officials (NACTO).